This disease was first described in British medical literature in the early years of the 20th century.

 - Enalapril (Vasotec).

-If kidney damage occurs to the point where you begin to experience high blood pressure or swelling of the body, probably due to an imbalance of minerals in the blood, the doctor may recommend various medications and lifestyle changes to alleviate the symptoms. .
+Suppose kidney damage occurs to the point where you begin to experience high blood pressure or swelling, probably due to an imbalance of minerals in the blood.
+In that case, the doctor may recommend various medications and lifestyle changes to alleviate the symptoms. .
 These include:

-- Diuretics: such as furosemide (Lasix), which will increase the amount of urine you produce.
+- Diuretics: such as furosemide (Lasix), increase the amount of urine you produce.

 - Diet: Limit the salt, potassium, and phosphate you eat.